For business-sale & CRE brokers running real deal flow

 What you get on every deal

-• FRE 902(13)/(14) affidavit on request for any record
+• A court-usable copy on request for any record

-The protocol underneath
+The record underneath

 Common questions